greglnelson/react-hooks-typescript-tome/docs/1-setup/branching.md

 $> npm run start
 ```

 You are now ready to add the text `"Hello World"` somewhere.
 Up to you to decide, but we would probably suggest the body.
+That is the part of the page in App.tsx where the "Edit src/App.tsx and save.
+This page..." is.
+This is the same file you edited and added your name in before.
 Make sure you don't replace the text `"COS420"` because the original tests will still look for those!

 Once you have visually confirmed the text is there, you can use `CTRL+C` to cancel the `npm run start` command running in the terminal.
 Then, run the tests again: